wenyalintw/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 I am a M.S.
 Student in Mechanical Engineering at National Taiwan University.
 My interdisciplinary interests including IOT, AI and image processing.
-Recently, my research focus on medical image segementation.
+Recently, my research focus on AI application in medical imaging.

 Feel free to contact me for any reason, it will be my pleasure to hear from you.
 Have a nice day!